neustar/idiomatic.js/readme.md

     A. You are not a human code compiler/compressor, so don't try to be one.
+Use descriptive names to help document the code.
+Prefer to spell out names and 		avoid abbreviations.

     The following code is an example of egregious naming: